neurocom/street-fighter/quantums/email_receiver_quantum.md

 ### Mail Parsing
-- Analyzes its content to identify reservation-related information.
+- Analyzes the content of the filtered emails to identify reservation-related information.
 - Utilizes regular expressions, Natural Language Processing (NLP) techniques, or custom parsing rules to extract relevant data.
 - Converts extracted data into a structured format (e.g., JSON or XML) that can be easily processed and queued for further processing.
 - The Mail Parsing component will also be implemented as a serverless Lambda function.
 Serverless is appropriate because it provides on-demand processing for parsing individual emails and allows auto-scaling based on the volume of incoming emails.